agvxov/braille-art-conversions/README.md

 ### Mirroring/flipping
 Mirroring a braille pattern ('⢪' -> '⡕') can be expressed as rotating bits 1-4 and 5-6 with their respective half widths.
-This is easiest if said bits a separated, rotated, logical OR'ed and the base (0x2800) is added back.
+This is easiest if said bits are separated, rotated, logical OR'ed and the base (0x2800) is added back.

 > [!NOTE]